Regret Distribution in Stochastic Bandits: Optimal Trade-off between Expectation and Tail Risk: The Setup

-Then the empirical regret can also be written as $\hat R_{\theta}^\pi(T) = R_{\theta}^\pi(T) - N^\pi(T)$.
-We note that for all the cases considered in this paper, the environment admits $\sigma$-subgaussian noises by default, where $\sigma$ is a parameter (while $\sigma$ is generally assumed to be known as an input parameter in the bandit literature, we will see in our discussions that $\sigma$ need not to be known a priori in our results, although knowing $\sigma$ helps improve constant terms).
-Therefore, in our notations, we do not explicitly write $\sigma$ in the definition of regret and noise.

-The following lemma shows the concentration property of the genuine noise $N^\pi(T)$. \begin{lemma} We have $\mbE[N^\pi(T)] = 0$ and
+Then the empirical regret can also be written as $\hat R_{\theta, \cD}^\pi(T) = R_{\theta, \cD}^\pi(T) - N^\pi(T)$.
+We note that for all the cases considered in this paper, the environment admits $\sigma$-sub-gaussian noises by default, where $\sigma$ is an environment parameter.
+In our notations, we do not explicitly write $\sigma$ in the definition of regret and noise.
+The following lemma shows the concentration property of $N^\pi(T)$. \begin{lemma} We have $\mbE[N^\pi(T)] = 0$ and

-\end{lemma} In the worst-case scenario, $x$ is taken as $\Omega(\sqrt{T})$, and so the tail in Lemma \ref{lemma:bound-noise} is negligible.
-In the instance-dependent scenario, $x$ may take $o(\sqrt{T})$, making the tail in Lemma \ref{lemma:bound-noise} no longer ignorable.
+\end{lemma} In the worst-case scenario, the expected regret is at least $\Omega(\sqrt{T})$, and so the tail in Lemma \ref{lemma:bound-noise} is negligible.
+In the instance-dependent scenario, the expected regret can achieve $o(\sqrt{T})$, making the tail in Lemma \ref{lemma:bound-noise} no longer ignorable.
 We note that even we always pull the optimal arm, the empirical regret unavoidably incurs a tail in Lemma \ref{lemma:bound-noise} due to the appearance of genuine noise.
-Therefore, we will focus on pseudo regret $R_\theta^\pi(T)$ in our subsequent discussions (see also, e.g., \citealt{audibert2009exploration, salomon2011deviations}).
+Therefore, we will focus on pseudo regret $R_{\theta, \cD}^\pi(T)$ in our subsequent discussions (see also, e.g., \citealt{audibert2009exploration, salomon2011deviations}).